PawseySC/using-nimbus/_episodes/06-launch-an-instance.md

 When creating a private keypair from Nimbus interface, it copies it to a clipboard, which you then have to save to you computer.
 You need to ensure no extra characters are added and -----BEGIN RSA PRIVATE KEY----- and -----END RSA PRIVATE KEY----- present

-**Solution:** Use nano, vi directly or other non-Windows text editor
+**Solution:** Use nano, vi directly or other non-Windows text editor, should be something like

+> -----BEGIN RSA PRIVATE KEY-----
+> MIIBOQIBAAJBAIOLepgdqXrM07O4dV/nJ5gSA12jcjBeBXK5mZO7Gc778HuvhJi+
+> RvqhSi82EuN9sHPx1iQqaCuXuS1vpuqvYiUCAwEAAQJATRDbCuFd2EbFxGXNxhjL
+> loj/Fc3a6UE8GeFoeydDUIJjWifbCAQsptSPIT5vhcudZgWEMDSXrIn79nXvyPy5
+> BQIhAPU+XwrLGy0Hd4Roug+9IRMrlu0gtSvTJRWQ/b7m0fbfAiEAiVB7bUMynZf4
+> SwVJ8NAF4AikBmYxOJPUxnPjEp8D23sCIA3ZcNqWL7myQ0CZ/W/oGVcQzhwkDbck
+> 3GJEZuAB/vd3AiASmnvOZs9BuKgkCdhlrtlM6/7E+y1p++VU6bh2+mI8ZwIgf4Qh
+> u+zYCJfIjtJJpH1lHZW+A60iThKtezaCk7FiAC4=
+> -----END RSA PRIVATE KEY-----
+>
+{: .callout}